Find out who has a Requirement to Correct, when a correction must be made, and what the penalties are for non-compliance.

 Care should be taken if you have relied on advice that was given before the transactions took place.
 Such advice runs the risk of failing to take account of all of your relevant circumstances.

 If you rely on advice that was given before the transactions took place and the transactions then took place in a slightly different way and that slight difference means tax is due, it will be HMRC’s position that the advice failed to take account of all of your relevant circumstances.
+This will particularly be the case if you have failed to correctly follow the advice.

 Whether advice takes account of all your relevant individual circumstances is a continuing requirement.
 For example, if advice that takes account of all your circumstances was taken in 2011, it is reasonable for you to be able to rely on that advice when completing your next tax return.